zedlopez/ifm/The Recipe Book.md

 ### See Also

-- [Modifying Existing Commands] for ways to allow the player to give or show things that they aren&#39;t currently carrying.
+- [Modifying Existing Commands] for ways to allow the player to give or show things that they aren't currently carrying.
 - [Actions on Multiple Objects] for an implementation of giving that allows the player to offer multiple objects at once, where their combined value determines whether they are accepted.
 - [Money] for ways to keep track of cash flow, physical money objects, and price negotiations.